cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

     --format
 ```

 Note the ranges are inclusive.
-Alternatively, we can ommit the --device
+Alternatively, we can omit the --device
 option and allow cm-pi-burn to detect the devices from `cm-pi-burn
 info`: